Florida rapper Kodak Black shot outside West Hollywood club, report says - NewsBreak

 Florida rapper Kodak Black shot outside West Hollywood club, report says

-Law enforcement sources familiar with the investigation told NBC News , the 24-year-old Florida rapper, whose legal name is Bill Kapri, and two other victims were transported to a local hospital.
+Law enforcement sources familiar with the investigation told NBC News that the 24-year-old Florida rapper, whose legal name is Bill Kapri, and two other victims were transported to a local hospital.4 shot outside LA party held after Justin Bieber’s concert

 The report said the 19-year-old and 60-year-old are expected to recover from their non-life-threatening gunshot wounds.